Cetiosaurus: Classification and phylogeny

 Owen initially was unsure about the precise relationships of Cetiosaurus.
 He understood it was a reptile and most researchers at the time accordingly assigned it to the Sauria.
 However, he at first did not recognise its dinosaurian nature; when in 1842 he named the Dinosauria, Cetiosaurus was not included.
 This was influenced by the preconception that such a large animal must have been sea-dwelling.
 Owen assumed crocodylian affinities.
 In the early 1850s, Gideon Mantell began to suspect that Cetiosaurus was a land animal as a result of his studies of Pelorosaurus.
-This idea however, was only slowly accepted by other scientists.
+This idea, however, was only slowly accepted by other scientists.
 In 1859 Owen still classified Cetiosaurus in the Crocodylia.
 In 1861, Owen concentrated all such forms in a group of their own: the Opisthocoelia.
 In 1869 Thomas Huxley stated explicitly that Cetiosaurus was a dinosaur.

 In 1888 Lydekker assigned Cetiosaurus to its own family: the Cetiosauridae.
 For a long time this functioned as a large ill-defined family of typically "primitive" sauropods.
-Today however, many considerably more basal sauropods than Cetiosaurus are known.
+Today, however, many considerably more basal sauropods than Cetiosaurus are known.
 Modern exact cladistic research has not resulted in a single clear outcome about the position of Cetiosaurus oxoniensis in the sauropod tree.
 Sometimes a Cetiosauridae was recovered, a clade uniting Cetiosaurus oxoniensis with species as the Indian Barapasaurus, the South American Patagosaurus or the African Chebsaurus.
 Other studies indicate that the traditional Cetiosauridae were paraphyletic and recover Cetiosaurus oxoniensis in a basal position in the Eusauropoda, basal in the Neosauropoda or just outside of this clade.

-Paleobiology

-Cetiosaurus shared its time period with, and was possibly prey to Megalosaurus, possibly Streptospondylus and Cruxicheiros.
-The environment in which Cetiosaurus lived was floodplain and open woodland.
-Paul considered Cetiosaurus a feeding generalist, eating at both a low and a medium-high level, in view of its moderately long neck and limb proportions.
+Cladogram of Sauropoda after Holwerda et al. 2021, showing the position of Cetiosaurus: